d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## Version 5.5.0 release candidate

-This is most likely the next version of RsyncOSX and RsyncOSXsched. if there are no bugs found during a week or two this will be the next released version 5.5.0, only changing state from release candidate to released.
+This is most likely the next version of RsyncOSX and RsyncOSXsched.
+If there are no bugs found during a week or two this will be the next released version 5.5.0, only changing state from release candidate to release.

 Released 5 sept 2018.